The common name of 'False Arched

 Cory' is due to its likeness (mimicking) to Corydoras

-the protection of this scaleless catfish from large
+probably stems from the protection of this scaleless

-predators are wary of the locked pectoral and dorsal
+where predators are wary of the locked pectoral and

-spines.
-There is the other scenario that states that
+dorsal spines.
+There is the other scenario that states

 form of shoaling whereas they take food that the Corydoras